 Before listing your property on Airbnb, it is a good idea to do some research.
 First, you need to check whether there are any specific rules regarding short-term rentals in your city.
-If you are not the actual owner of the property, it won’t hurt also to check your lease agreement.
-In many cases subleasing is not permitted and you can end up being evicted if you start renting out your property to Airbnb guests.
+If you are not the actual rental property owner, it won’t hurt to check your lease agreement.
+In many cases, subleasing is not permitted and you can end up being evicted if you start renting out your property to Airbnb guests.

 Airbnb has created some local help pages to provide you with some preliminary guidance.
 Here are some examples:

-Responsible hosting in the United States (scroll down to see your city’s regulations section)
+Responsible hosting in the United States (scroll down to see your city’s directive section)

-To your local government, you will be considered as a real estate business owner.
+You will be considered a real estate business owner by your local government.
 Depending on where you’re located, these documents may have different names, such as a ‘business license,’ ‘lodgers tax license’, ‘land use permit,’ or ‘TOT certificate.’
 If you have more than one property, even if they are located within the same state, you may be required to obtain different licenses or permits for each property before it can be listed on Airbnb.

 In some tax jurisdictions, Airbnb is required to collect the local occupancy tax on your behalf.
 However, in other locations, Airbnb hosts are solely responsible for making sure that the necessary taxes are paid from their Airbnb earnings.